dmatelokoh/chinook-analytics-portfolio/01-SQL-case-studies/01_geographic_revenue.md

 In marketing portfolio terms, this is a dangerous concentration.
-A competitor entering the US market aggressively, a licensing change in North America, or even a single large US customer churning would have outsized impact on the business.
-A healthy revenue portfolio looks more like the bottom of this table with many small contributors.
+A competitor entering the US market aggressively, a licensing change in North America, or even a single large US customer churning would have an outsized impact on the business.
+A healthy revenue portfolio looks more like the bottom of this table, with many small contributors.

 The strategic recommendation isn't to abandon the US.
 It's to deliberately invest in growing the mid-tier markets (Germany, UK, Brazil), where there are already